- Types Of Climbing Shoe Rubber

 Stiff Climbing Shoes

-While a stiff shoe will certainly decrease sensitivity and reduce how well you can “feel” the rock, the unyielding strength of a stiff rubber is ideal for inspiring unwavering confidence on the smallest of holds.
+Stiff climbing shoes usually have a thicker midsole and more rigid outsole rubber, which create a sturdy platform for you to stand on.
+While a stiff shoe will certainly decrease sensitivity and reduce how well you can “feel” the rock, the unyielding strength of a stiff shoe is ideal for inspiring unwavering confidence on the smallest of holds.

-A note for the newbies: If you are brand new to climbing, a stiffer shoe will help you to start developing your muscles, ligaments and technique.
-The strain climbing put on your toe’s is significant, so make sure to build up experience a bit before moving to the ultra-soft shoes.
+These types of shoes are generally best suited to Trad and big-wall climbers, where sustained comfort and performance are key.
+They tend to favor stiffer shoes as they reduce strain on your muscles and ligaments making for a comfortable experience.
+Similarly, if you are new to climbing, a stiffer shoe will help you to start developing your muscles, ligaments, and technique.
+The strain climbing puts on your toes is significant, so make sure to build up experience a bit before moving to the ultra-soft shoes.

 Soft Climbing Shoes

 Soft climbing shoes are designed so that there is as little between you and the rock as possible.
 This makes them extremely sensitive and allows the shape of your foot to conform to the shape of the hole you are standing on.